Rank Optimization for MIMO Channel with RIS: Simulation and Measurement: Numerical Simulation

-where $\rho$ is the transmit signal-to-noise ratio (SNR) and $\left[ \cdot \right] _{ii} $ denotes the $i_{\mathrm{th}}$ diagonal element of a matrix.
-In the high SNR regime where water filling power allocation reduces to equal power allocation, the capacity of the MIMO channel, which is introduced as the upper bound of the simulation, can be approximated by \cite{goldsmith_wireless_2005}

-In the following simulated cases, we set the transmit SNR $\rho = 50$ dB and Rician factor $K = 20$ dB.
+When zero-forcing (ZF) equalization is applied to recover the data streams, the achievable system rate can be expressed as \cite{matthaiou_mimo_2011} where $\rho$ is the transmit signal-to-noise ratio (SNR) and $\left[ \cdot \right] _{ii} $ denotes the $i_{\mathrm{th}}$ diagonal element of a matrix.
+In the high SNR regime where water filling power allocation reduces to equal power allocation, the capacity of the MIMO channel, which is introduced as the upper bound of the simulation, can be approximated by \cite{goldsmith_wireless_2005} In the following simulated cases, we set the transmit SNR $\rho = 50$ dB and Rician factor $K = 20$ dB.
 All the results are averaged over 1000 Monte Carlo channel realizations.
 We perform the MCA with $T = $160 and $N_{\mathrm{new}} =$ 4.

 Fig. \ref{Erankresult} demonstrates the effective rank versus power ratio of the RIS-assisted channel for different numbers of unit cells.
 When the power ratio $\alpha$ = 0, the MIMO channel $\mathbf{H}$ is only composed of the non-RIS-assisted channel, and the corresponding effective rank is 1.46.
-The reason for the deficient effective rank is the lack of rich scattering in the propagation environment between the transmitter and receiver.
+The reason for the deficient effective rank is that the MIMO channel exhibits a LoS-dominated characteristic when the Rician factor $K$ is set to 20 dB.
+Additionally, since the transmitter and receiver are relatively close to each other, the wavefront of the signals from the transmitter cannot be considered entirely planar when they reach the receiver.
+Therefore, the effective rank is slightly higher than the lower bound of 1.
 As $\alpha$ increases, the corresponding power ratio of the RIS-assisted channel $\mathbf{H}_{\mathrm{rx}}^{\mathrm{ris}}\mathbf{\Gamma}\mathbf{H}_{\mathrm{ris}}^{\mathrm{tx}}$ in the MIMO channel $\mathbf{H}$ rises.
-Consequently, the effective rank of $\mathbf{H}$ rapidly approaches 2.
-The introduction of the RIS enhances the scattering environment.
-This result reveals leveraging the RIS can improve the effective rank of the MIMO channel.
+At this point, when utilizing the RIS optimized by MCA, the effective rank of matrix $\mathbf{H}$ quickly approaches the upper bound of 2.
+However, the enhancement in the effective rank observed in the MIMO channel with the RIS configured with random phase is minimal, approximately 0.06.
+The results above reveal that leveraging the well-configured RIS can improve the effective rank of the MIMO channel.